WebEngineering-Univaq/WE_Lecture_Slides/english/CSS_EN.book.md

 - `border-radius` (`border-top-left-radius`, `border-top-right-radius`, `border-bottom-right-radius`, `border-bottom-left-radius`)
 **Values**: *radius* | *percentage* | `initial` | `inherit`

-Initial is the default value, which in this case is zero.
+`initial` is the default value, which in this case is zero.

 <!------------------- END SLIDE 027 en -------------------------->